MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-and-monthly-cdn-usage-report.md

 ## Monthly Content Usage Summary report

 This report summarizes monthly content usage.
-The table contains the amount of content bytes transferred, as well as the total number of downloads during a specified month.
+The table within it contains the amount of content bytes transferred, as well as the total number of downloads during a specified month.

 ![Monthly Content Usage Report Table](media/tutorials/monthly-content-usage-report-table.png)